Last updated on October 30, 2023

 Naturally we use the Bolognese sauce made by us; preparing the ragù is not difficult, but it takes 2 and a half hours of cooking.

-It's worth it: see our recipe where we prepare authentic Italian bolognese sauce step-by-step.
+It's worth it: see our recipe where we prepare authentic Italian Bolognese sauce step-by-step.

 In Italy it is traditional to prepare a fair amount of bolognese sauce, in order to use it for several meals; the Bolognese sauce can in fact be kept in the freezer and thawed before use.